38 HIPAA Compliance Requirements

 HIPAA privacy rules identify when protected health information may be used and disclosed.
 This includes past, present, and future conditions, payment for healthcare, and the provision of healthcare to a patient.

-The security rules cover the safeguards you need to implement to stay compliant.
+Security rules cover the safeguards you need to implement to stay compliant.
 This includes confidentiality measures, threat and risk management, and ensuring a compliant workforce.

 Breach notification rules require you to alert relevant parties of information breaches.
 Relevant parties include the affected individuals, the HHS, and possibly the administrator of whichever channel created the breach.